dmydud/theory-for-data-science/Math/EDA/README.md

 ![Example of the boxplot](media/boxplot.png)
 Example of the boxplot

 The top and bottom of the box are the 75th and 25th percentiles, respectively.
 The median is shown by the horizontal line in the box.
 The dashed lines, referred to as *whiskers*, extend from the top and bottom of the box to indicate the range for the bulk of the data.
 By default, the R function extends the whiskers to the furthest point beyond the box, except that it will not go beyond 1.5 times the IQR.
-Matplotlib uses the same imple‐ mentation; other software may use a different rule.
+Matplotlib uses the same implementation; other software may use a different rule.

-Any data outside of the whiskers is plotted as single points or circles (often consid‐ ered outliers).
+Any data outside of the whiskers is plotted as single points or circles (often considered outliers).

 ### Frequency Tables and Histograms
-A frequency table of a variable divides up the variable range into equally spaced seg‐ ments and tells us how many values fall within each segment.
+A frequency table of a variable divides up the variable range into equally spaced segments and tells us how many values fall within each segment.

 A histogram is a way to visualize a frequency table, with bins on the x-axis and the data count on the y-axis.